******************************************************************************

 axis = "per-tensor" if per_tensor else "per-axis"

-if isinstance(current_layer, layers.ReLU):
+if isinstance(current_layer, keras.layers.ReLU):

 params = dict(bitwidth=qparams.activation_bits,